 Experience – Demi has been with Higgs Newton Kenyon Solicitors since 2013 and heads our actions against the police department.
 Demi is committed to holding the police and other public bodies to account for their wrongdoings.
 Demi can be instructed for police actions all over England and Wales and is regularly instructed on matters against the Metropolitan Police.
 Demi provided her comments to the Guardian Newspaper (Revealed: fewer than one in 200 complaints against Met unit upheld | Metropolitan police | The Guardian) regarding the Territorial Support Group at the Metropolitan Police.

-Demi accepts instructions on various matters involving public bodies including wrongful arrest, false imprisonment, assault and battery, breaches of data protection and the Humans Right Act.
+Demi accepts instructions on various matters involving public bodies including false imprisonment (which include stop and search, false arrest and excessive detention claims), assault, breaches of data protection, misfeasance in public office and malicious prosecution cases.

 In addition, Demi is one of our firm’s Court advocates and represents clients at pre-action disclosure applications, dispute hearings, case management conferences, interim application hearings and infant approval hearings.

 Demi is also a member of the Police Action Lawyers Group.

 R (On the application of P) v Chief Constable of Gwent Police – Demi was involved in the successful application in the High Court.
 Demi sought to judicially review a decision for a Court ordered warrant on behalf of Gwent Police.
 As a result, the warrant was quashed and she obtained damages for her client for false imprisonment, trespass to property and person.